juju/docs/src/en/charms-config.md

 deployed.

-Before you set any of these options, you may want to check what current options are already set, using the `juju get &LT;service&GT;` command.
+Before you set any of these options, you may want to check what current options are already set, using the `juju get <service>` command.
 For example:

     juju get mediawiki